top of page

 1963 - John H. Hancock was elected as World Pathfinder Director.

-1965 - JMV Handbook combined with Master Guide Manual to be MV Handbook.
+1965 - The JMV Handbook was combined with the Master Guide Manual to be the MV Handbook.

 1966 - Pioneer Class for 8th graders is added (later changed to the NAD Ranger)